-- 1. Analyze temperature and humidity using various sensors (K4) - 2.
-Apply IR sensor/push button to on/off LED (K3) - 3.
-Build a Bluetooth module with Arduino and Use the same (K3) - 4.
-Construct Actuating elements with Arduino and control the same (K3) - 1.
+- 1. Measure temperature and humidity using various sensors [K3] - 2.
+Use IR sensor/push button to on/off LED [K3] - 3.
+Interface Bluetooth module with Arduino and Use the same [K3] - 4.
+Interface Actuating elements with Arduino and control the same [K3] - 1.
 Familiarization with Arduino and perform necessary software installation. - 2.
 To interface LED/Buzzer with Arduino and write a program to turn ON LED for 1 sec after every 2 seconds. - 3.
 To interface Push button/Digital sensor (IR/LDR) with Arduino and write a program to turn ON LED when push button is pressed or at sensor detection. - 4.
 To interface DHT11 sensor with Arduino and write a program to print temperature and humidity readings. - 5.
 To interface motor using relay with Arduino and write a program to turn ON motor when push button is pressed. - 6.
 To interface OLED with Arduino and write a program to print temperature and humidity readings on it. - 7.
 To interface Bluetooth with Arduino and write a program to send sensor data to smart phone using Bluetooth. - 8.
 To interface Bluetooth with Arduino/Raspberry Pi and write a program to turn LED ON/OFF when '1'/'0' is received from smart phone using Bluetooth. - 9.
 To interface Servo motor with Arduino and write a program to control the same - 10.
 To interface Stepper motor with Arduino and write a program to control the same using potentiometer - 11.
 To interface thermistor with Arduino for temperature measurement - 12.
 To measure temperature using thermocouple by interfacing it with Arduino - 13.
 Write a program to create TCP server on Arduino/Raspberry Pi and respond with humidity data to TCP client when requested. - 14.
 Write a program to create UDP server on Arduino/Raspberry Pi and respond with humidity data to UDP client when requested.

-VI SEMESTER L T P C
+VI SEMESTER L Т Р С

-- • 3 1.5
+- - 3 1.5

 20IT6L03 : CLOUD COMPUTING LAB

-- 1. Identify various virtualization tools such as Virtual Box, VMware workstation.
-(K3) - 2.
-Design and deploy a web application in a PaaS environment.
-(K6) - 3.
-Build a cloud environment to implement new schedulers.
-(K3) - 4.
-Outline the use of generic cloud environment that can be used as a private cloud.
-(K2) - 5.
-Illustrate the large data sets in a parallel environment (K2)
+- 1. Configure various virtualization tools such as Virtual Box, VMware workstation. - 2.
+Design and deploy a web application in a PaaS environment. - 3.
+Learn how to simulate a cloud environment to implement new schedulers. - 4.
+Install and use a generic cloud environment that can be used as a private cloud. - 5.
+Manipulate large data sets in a parallel environment

-- 1. Install Virtual box/VMware Workstation with different flavors of Linux or windows OS on top of windows. - 2.
+- 1. Install Virtualbox/VMware Workstation with different flavours of linux or windows OS on top of windows. - 2.
 Install a C compiler in the virtual machine created using virtual box and execute Simple Programs - 3.
 Install Google App Engine.
 Create hello world app and other simple web applications using python/java. - 4.
 Use GAE launcher to launch the web applications. - 5.
 Simulate a cloud scenario using CloudSim and run a scheduling algorithm that is not present in CloudSim. - 6.
 Find a procedure to transfer the files from one virtual machine to another virtual machine. - 7.
 Find a procedure to launch virtual machine using trystack (Online Openstack Demo Version) - 8.
 Install Hadoop single node cluster and run simple applications like wordcount.